fbrossard04/final-project-Seismogram-prediction/README.md

+# Final project

 # Seismogram-prediction

-# Project Title

 Develeping a long-short-term-memory neural network model for prediction of waveform data for seismologic station.